M-Shehu/paymate/README.md

 - Top up PayStack&trade; Balance
 - Retrieve & display trasaction history
 - Add now suppliers / payees
-- Transfer money to suppliers / payees from PayStack&trade; Balance
+- Transfer money to suppliers / payees from PayStack&trade; Balance.

 ## 😶 What Will Be Added in The Future? ##
 This web app is still in its infancy and is lacking a couple of features.
 Some features scheduled for future updates include: